AnindKiran/Yet-Another-Centralized-Scheduler/README.md

 To run the workers associated with the master, the following command is used:
 > python3 worker.py \[portnumber] \[workerid]

+Each worker is run on a separate terminal.

 <br>

 Now the requests file can be run.
 A log file is created and stored, which can subsequently be checked for analysis or errors.

+Team Members:
+Srija, Nikitha, Rithwika, Anind